Project Management Journal® Author Guidelines

 - Does the manuscript has a well-articulated theory that provides conceptual insight and guides hypotheses formulation?

 - Does the study inform or improve our understanding of that theory?

 - Are the concepts clearly defined?

-- Does the paper cite appropriate literature and provide proper credit to existing work on the topic?
+- Does the manuscript critically engage with the classic and recent literature in the field and provide proper credit to existing work on the topic?
 Has the author offered critical references?
 Does the paper contain an appropriate number of references?

 - Do the sample, measures, methods, observations, procedures, and statistical analyses ensure internal and external validity?
 Are the statistical procedures used correctly and appropriately?
 Are the author’s major assumptions reasonable?

 - Does the empirical study provide a good test of the theory and hypotheses?
-Is the method chosen appropriate for the research question and theory?
+Is the method chosen appropriately for the research question and theory?